 This system has been developed in collaboration with the Translational Cancer Medicine unit of the Candiolo Cancer Institute and it is used for the analysis of hierarchical data coming from cascading experiments in pre-clinical cancer research.

-A big thanks to Andrea Bertotti M.D.
+A big thank you to Andrea Bertotti M.D.
 Ph.D., and to Alessandro Fiori Ph.D. for their precious support.